JoeAkpan28/Financial-modelling-1/README.md

-# Cryptocurrency Project Analysis:  Replicating Financial Modeling Skills in Excel
+# Quantitative Analysis in Cryptocurrency with Microsoft Excel

 This repository documents a data analysis project performed entirely in Microsoft Excel, aimed at replicating financial modeling techniques using a cryptocurrency dataset.
 The analysis explores various aspects of the project's performance, user behavior, and financial implications.